Durga Vahini: Activities and ideology

+The Durga Vahini recruits young women for activism of a militant nature.
+It targets women from underprivileged caste backgrounds and poorer families, but retains a corps of members whose families have a lengthy history of involvement with the group.
+Members learn karate and lathi khela, and receive ideological education.
+Analysing the role of women in the Hindu nationalist movement, scholar Thomas Blom Hansen writes that the RSS is more willing to expose women of lower-caste backgrounds to physical danger, and believes that the Durga Vahini is likely to become popular among lower-caste women because they desire to emulate upper-caste values.

-In the Bijnor riot in 1990, activists belonging to the Durga Vahini allegedly organized a procession of Hindu men through the Muslim quarters of Bijor shouting provocative slogans which started violence.
+In the Bijnor riot in 1990, activists belonging to the Durga Vahini allegedly organised a procession of Hindu men through the Muslim quarters of Bijor shouting provocative slogans which started violence.

 On 16 March 2002, Durga Vahini activists wielding tridents and sporting saffron headbands arrived at the Orissa Assembly along with VHP and Bajrang Dal members.

 The Durga Vahini was alleged to have participated in the 2002 Gujarat violence.
 Durga Vahini has denied such allegations.
 Regarding the Durga Vahini's role in the riots, VHP spokesman Kaushikbahi Mehta said, "We in the VHP had nothing to do with the violence except to take care of widows and victims of the Godhra mayhem.
 So was the case with the Durga Vahini".
 But many people claimed that white-churidar clad girls were involved in the violence.
 A senior police official said, "They were found providing healing touch to the male activists, information back-up and if the ethnic cleansing theory is true, I have a feeling they played a significant role in intelligence network as well.
 While it will be very difficult to prove their direct involvement, women Sanghis had definitely scrutinised voters’ list or the traders’ licence papers to screen the minorities with an innocuous intention".

 Six members of the Durga Vahini were arrested in Gwalior in March 2004 for blackening the face of Neetu Sapra, director of the play Kal Aaj Aur Kal.
-The Vishva Hindu Parishad and the Bajrang Dal claimed the play depicted Rama, Sita, Laxman and Hanuman in "indecent" way.
+The Vishva Hindu Parishad and the Bajrang Dal claimed the play depicted Rama, Sita, Lakshmana and Hanuman in "indecent" way.
 The activists also damaged the furnitures in Sapra's home.

-In July 2017, Durga Vahini organized a training camp for self-defence in Jammu & Kashmir, girls from 17 border towns of the state participated in the camp.
+In July 2017, Durga Vahini organised a training camp for self-defence in Jammu & Kashmir, girls from 17 border towns of the state participated in the camp.